ChainAgnostic/CAIPs/CAIPs/caip-1.md

 ## History

-This document was derived heavily from [Bitcoin's BIP-0001] written by Amir Taaki which in turn was derived from [Python's PEP-0001].
+This document was derived heavily from [Bitcoin's BIP-0001] written by Amir Taaki, which in turn was derived from [Python's PEP-0001].
 In many places text was simply copied and modified.
-Although the PEP-0001 text was written by Barry Warsaw, Jeremy Hylton, and David Goodger, they are not responsible for its use in the Ethereum Improvement Process, and should not be bothered with technical questions specific to CAIPs.
+Although the PEP-0001 text was written by Barry Warsaw, Jeremy Hylton, and David Goodger, they are not responsible for its use in Chain Agnostic Improvement Proposals, and should not be bothered with technical questions specific to CAIPs.
 Please direct all comments to the CAIP editors.

 ### Bibliography